-- Despite history-making market volatility in March 2020 brought on by the global pandemic, 83% of Canadian responsible investment funds outperformed their average asset class return in the first quarter of the year, an RIA report A significant majority (80%) also outperformed over the one-year period ending March 31, 2020.
+- Despite history-making market volatility in March 2020 brought on by the global pandemic, 83% of Canadian responsible investment funds outperformed their average asset class return in the first quarter of the year, according to an RIA report.
+A significant majority (80%) also outperformed over the one-year period ending March 31, 2020.

 First, ESG investors choose to invest in companies that are industry leaders for environmental, social and governance criteria; whereas SRIs will screen out entire industries entirely.
 For example, SRIs might exclude all oil or gas companies, even those with a lower carbon footprint than their competitors.

 Second, SRIs use a moral lens, which means they also exclude companies that profit from so-called sin products such as tobacco, alcohol, gambling or pornography.
 That’s not necessarily the case for ESG investing, so long as the company has a high enough ESG score.